ShivatejaswiA/Applelicious_Ventures/README.txt

 2024_06-27

-We worked on Authorization where we gave rights for admin i.e lol@abc.com where those users who have admin rights can explore our products and password is shared below .
+We worked on Authentication Authorization where we gave rights for admin i.e lol@abc.com where those users who have admin rights can explore our products and password is shared below .

 ADMIN
 Username - lol@abc.com